HaojiaWu/CellScopes.jl/README.md

 <br>

 ## 3. Analysis of imaging-based spatial transcriptomic data (dRNA HybISS by Cartana)
 The tutorial below used the spatial data from CARTANA for demo but basically it can process any FISH-based methods (such as Xenium and MERFISH) after slight data formatting.
-If you find ```CellScopes.jl``` useful to your research, please cite our paper or this github page. <br>
+If you find ```CellScopes.jl``` useful to your research, please cite our paper or this github page.
+Below is the overall design for the spatial data analysis with ```CellScopes.jl``` <br>

 <img src="https://github.com/HaojiaWu/CellScopes.jl/blob/main/docs/cartana_tutorial/img/CellScopes_struct.png" width="600"> <br>